Dynamics of Local Elasticity During Training of Neural Nets

-\end{theorem} The proof of the above is immediate. \begin{theorem} We imagine the loss function in equation \ref{eq:loss_peel} to be over a linear predictor with weight matrix $\W$ whose rows are evolving as given in Theorem \ref{thm:ode_peel}.
+\begin{theorem} We imagine the loss function in equation \ref{eq:loss_peel} to be over a linear predictor with weight matrix $\W$ whose rows are evolving as given in Theorem \ref{thm:ode_peel}.
 Then invoking the definition of $\srel$, as in Definition \ref{def:srel}, for $\x = (k,i)^{th}$-data point and $\x' = (c,j)^{th}-$data point we get,